-At a very young age Michael James Cuccione pledged to 'Make A Difference" against the fight with childhood cancer.
-Although Michael, who won his battle with this disease, passed away at the tender age of 16 due to respiratory complications; he continued to 'Make A Difference in our lives and impact us in so many ways.
+At a very young age, Michael James Cuccione pledged to "Make A Difference" in the fight against childhood cancer.
+Michael, did win his own battle with the disease, but eventually passed away at the tender age of 16 due to respiratory complications.
+However, he still continues to "Make A Difference" in the world and impact us in so many ways.

 Michael James Cuccione was born on January 5, 1985 to Domenic and Gloria Cuccione in Burnaby, British Columbia.
 He was raised in Coquitlam, a community near Vancouver on Canada's west coast.
-Michael was blessed with many talents: he was a singer, songwriter, a dancer, actor, and motivational speaker.
+Michael was blessed with many talents: he was a singer, songwriter, dancer, actor, and motivational speaker.
 Despite the tragedy of his childhood cancer, he found his ultimate purpose in the battle, and he became a dedicated crusader for the fight against the disease—all while maintaining his positive and courageous spirit.
-He loved his family immensely and once described his life as almost perfect with a loving family: father Domenic, mother Gloria, his sister Sophia and younger brother Steve.
+He loved his family immensely and once described his life as almost perfect because of those closest to him: father Domenic, mother Gloria, sister Sophia and younger brother Steve.

-July 25th 1994 everything changed forever for Michael and his family.
+July 25, 1994 was the day that everything changed forever for Michael and his family.
 Michael was diagnosed with Hodgkin's lymphoma right on his brother Steve's seventh birthday and soon thereafter, he began an aggressive 6-month course of chemotherapy.
-Michael responded very well and was told he was cancer-free by the end of it.
-Sadly, the triumph did not last long, as six months later in the summer of 1995 after a routine check up we received the devastating call that Michael's cancer returned and now he was faced with a bone marrow transplant with his own stem cells.
-Michael was in for the fight of his young life but always remained positive.
+Michael responded very well to this initial treatment and was told he was cancer-free by the end of it.
+Sadly, the triumph did not last long, as six months later in the summer of 1995, a routine check-up revealed that Michael's cancer had returned and he was then faced with a bone marrow transplant to continue his fight.
+Throughout all of these challenges, Michael resolved to remain positive.

-From the beginning of Michael's personal battle he wanted to make a difference and started to write his own songs that would give people hope and help raise funds for childhood cancer research.
-He produced his own CD and called it "Make A Difference" and by the age of eleven years old he raised $130,000 with the sales of his CD.
-A meeting was set up with the President at BC Children's Hospital and when Michael sat down he was asked "What do you want to do with the money you have raised?"
-Michael said "I want to fund the young researchers because if we don't we won't have them in the future".
+Following the success of his CD, a meeting was set up with the President of BC Children's Hospital and when Michael sat down with her, he was asked, "What do you want to do with the money you have raised?"
+Michael responded with, "I want to fund the young researchers because if we don't, we won't have them in the future".
 The President was taken aback by young Michael’s incredible insight and vision for the future.
 This is how the Michael Cuccione Foundation began.

-Michael accomplished more than most people do in a full lifetime.
-Before he left the world, he was grateful to have been able to fund two full time young cancer researchers for a life time at BC Children's hospital and helped the sick children he met while he was alive.
+Michael accomplished more in his 16 years than many people do in a full lifetime.
+Before he left the world, he was grateful to have been able to fund two full-time young cancer researchers for a lifetime at BC Children's Hospital and to have helped the sick children he met while he was alive.
 He always cared for everyone else around him and stayed strong in his faith, hope, and love!
 The world will always remember Michael for the contributions he made and for the incredible human he was.

 Michael knew and understood all of the challenges associated with cancer.
-He shared his own experiences, and inspired people with his compassion to make a difference.
-He carried with him the true desire to help other people fight and beat cancer.
+He courageously shared his own experiences, extended his heart, and inspired people to come together to make a difference.
+He carried with him the true, unalloyed desire to help other people fight and beat cancer.

-Michael made the commitment to help stop the pain and suffering.
-With his talents and brave heart, he dedicated his short life to creating awareness and raising important funds for childhood cancer research.
-He encouraged people to stay positive, to never give up, and help this important cause.
-He wanted to see a cure for cancer in his lifetime!
+In his own battle, Michael made the commitment to help stop the pain that cancer brought.
+With his talents and brave heart, he dedicated his too-short life to creating awareness and raising important funds for childhood cancer research.
+He encouraged people to stay positive, to never give up, and to unite in the daunting battle against cancer.